Plate tectonics - Wikipedia

 Plate tectonics has revolutionized the way we view large features on the surface of the Earth.
 Earth?s internal processes were previously thought to operate in a vertical fashion, with continents, oceans, and mountain ranges bobbing up and down, without much sideways movement.

-12 May 2025 at 4:07pm
+12 Jul 2025 at 10:12pm

-Plate Tectonics Theory, Diagrams, Boundaries - Geology.com
+Plate Tectonics Theory, Diagrams, Boundaries - GEOLOGY.COM

 Plate tectonics is a theory about how Earth's lithosphere is divided into a series of rigid plates; and, how movements of these plates produce earthquakes, volcanoes, ocean trenches, mountain ranges, and more.